- Why do we do accreditation?

 How can I be involved?

-When are UCC’s reports due under these new guidelines?
+When are UCC’s reports due?

 What does the Year One report include?

 The Year One report includes a full description of Standard One, which covers UCC’s Mission, Core Themes, and Expectations.

 The Year Three report includes a full description of Standard Two, which covers UCC’s Resources and Capacity for mission fulfillment.